 Our premise was to use question 1 to measure the overall performance of the students and to determine if basic skills in equation solving had consequences on performance in vectors.
 Based on the mode (12 in both questions), median (10 in both questions), and the means (9.9 for question 1 and 9.1 for question 2), the students performed very well.
 Based on the data from the Kruskal-Wallis test and the Pearson correlation, there is a dependence between these questions.
 However, the dependence is not that straightforward.
 Looking at Figures 6 and 7, those who did well in question 1 did not necessarily do well in question 2.
 For instance, if we consider the students with 10 points in question 1, their point distribution in question 2 is quite like the point distribution of students in general, with a peak at 6 points.
-This suggests that one could do relatively well in question 1 even without having the skills needed to do well in question 2.
-Doing well in question 2 suggests that one probably also did well in question 1.
+This suggests that one could do relatively well in question 1 even without having the skills needed to do well in question 1.
 In addition, it seems that those who solved question 1 with full 12 points, also did well in question 2.

-As the students were instructed to write the vectors $\bar{i}$ and $\bar{j}$ as i and j, we will also use the same style when discussing the student answers.
+As the students were instructed to write the vectors $\overline{i}$ and $\overline{j}$ as i and j, we will also use the same style when discussing the student answers.